 The organisation HUG was founded in 2009, by Martine Mouton and Ap.
 Jan Oosthuizen to help Volunteer’s social uplifting projects in our town gain organizational capacity and access to funding.
 The focus, in the beginning, was two-fold due to Martine coming from a Conservation background and Jan from a Social Reform background thus the name and logo “Help us grow” hugging a tree.
-Soon the focus became primarily social upliftment.
+Soon the focus became primarily social upliftment, and providing community projects in Citrusdal organisational capacity and good governance.

-After reading the Book, Irresistible Revolution by Shain Clayborne, Ps Jan felt the Spirit leading him to make friends with the poorest of the poor in Citrusdal.
-One of the first contacts was Ernest Dumusani Booi, pastor of the AFM Riverview Church.
-One day a child was killed in the main Rd, due to children wandering around in Riverview without anyone taking care.
+After reading the Book, Irresistible Revolution by Shain Clayborne, Ps Jan felt the Spirit leading him to begin to make friends with the poorest of the poor in Citrusdal.
+We firmly believe that projects that is not based on deep meaningful relationships is not sustainable.
+One of the first friends we made was Ernest Dumusani Booi, pastor of the AFM Riverview Church.
+One day a child was killed in the main road, due to children wandering around in Riverview without anyone taking care.
 Ps.
 Booi asked Ps.
 Jan if he could help start a children-care-group-facility in the informal settlement.

 We began our first classes in an abandoned Squatter hut.
 Soon the hut became too small, and with the help of the Mayor of the time Mrs. Judy Mouton bought two “wendy (wood) houses.”
 We cleared a piece of land by hand, established a playground and erected a fence with the help of local farmers.
-Mayor at the time, Judy Mounton work hard to better the lives of the poorest of the poor, living in appalling conditions.
-Mid-June 2011 the whole squatter camp was moved to a new improved location.
+Judy Mouton believed it her Christian duty to do right to the most marginalised, and worked effortlessly to see the Informal Settlement Upgrade Program takes place moving these squatters to the new location June 2011.

 We’re also responsible for the Local Old age home for previously disadvantaged individuals.
 We provide a care facility for 18 people.
 There are 9 rooms each shared by two people.
 The upkeep of the buildings is our biggest expense because of poor building methods and materials.
 We coordinate and assist the aged in our care with general help and health services as the need arise.
 Ann Dirks is our Full-time Coordinator working closely with our bigger Local Old Age Home ‘Ons Huis’.